brarsanmol/Poseidon/README.md

 ![Result of Usage Code](https://i.imgur.com/w4SYJVV.png)

 ## Contributing
-Have a cool feature that you want to add, or a bug fix?
+Have a feature that you want to add, or a bug fix?
 Feel free to open a pull request or an issue!

 ## Upcoming Features
 * Support 1.7.10.